Bangarraju Movie Review

 Bangarraju and Satyabhama come down to settle the life of their grandson Chinna Bangarraju and to save the treasure of temple.

 Bangarraju is the sequel to Soggade Chinni Nayana and has been promoted a lot in the last few days.
 It is the only big release this Sankranti and is out now.
 Let’s see how it is.

-The basic festive atmosphere in the film is quite good and is a perfect set for the current Sankranti season.
+The basic festive atmosphere in the film is quite good and is a perfect setting for the current Sankranti season.
 The rural backdrop and fun showcased will be loved by the family audience.

 It is so lovely to see Nagarjuna and Chay Akkineni act on screen together.
-All the fun scenes, songs, fights, and emotions featuring them are a major highlight to the film.
+All the fun scenes, songs, fights, and emotions featuring them are a major highlight of the film.

 Recommended Reading: Arjuna Phalguna Movie Review